Darfur campaign (2023–present): Casualties

 On July 22, the American television channel CNN, citing local tribal leaders, stated that 10,000 people had been killed in West Darfur alone since the beginning of the conflict.

 The fighting has caused a humanitarian crisis in the region.
 Large numbers of Darfurians have fled to neighbouring Chad.
 Darfurians, along Khartoum residents, have made up the majority of Sudanese refugees abroad.

 Against the backdrop of the civil war, regional interethnic conflicts have resumed.
 For example, on 28 April 2023, clashes took place here between Arabs and Masalites.
 On 3 May, 200 people died in interethnic confrontation in El Geneina.
 At the end of May, 97 Masalites were killed by Arab militias in the town of Mysteries.

 On 17 April, three World Food Programme staff were reported to have been killed in a shootout at a military base in Kabkabiya.
 Two other staff were seriously injured, and several of the organisation's vehicles were looted by SAP fighters.
 The organisation Save the Children was also affected by the clashes, with its Darfur office looted.
 The same happened to the UN relief office in the same area, and to Islamic Relief.
 On 20 April, a car carrying staff from the Norwegian Refugee Council was attacked in El Fashir, but no injuries were reported.
 On 3 May, six World Food Programme trucks were looted.

 On 2 May 2024, two Red Cross drivers were killed in South Darfur.
-On 11 June, eight volunteers were killed in an IDF shelling of a soup kitchen in the Tambosi area of El Fasher.
-On 26 November, the SAF accused the RSF of looting humanitarian aid from an IDF convoy travelling from Port Sudan to Zamzam IDP camp as it passed through Armel on the border between West and North Kardaan, adding that the loot was smuggled to Nyala.
+On 11 June, eight volunteers were killed in an RSF shelling of a soup kitchen in the Tambosi area of El Fasher.
+On 26 November, the SAF accused the RSF of looting humanitarian aid from an World Food Programme convoy travelling from Port Sudan to Zamzam IDP camp as it passed through Armel on the border between West and North Kardaan, adding that the loot was smuggled to Nyala.

+Following the capture of El Fasher by the RSF, numerous mass killings and abuses amounting to a genocide that resulted in at least 6,000 civilians being killed within the span of 3 days.
+The estimated death toll is believed to be much larger at over 60,000 killed.